masagrator/FPSLocker-Warehouse/FORMAT.md

 > type: block<br>
 - `what` - supported commands:
   - `timing` - it blocks FPSLocker internal frame delay.
 It is advised to use it when we want to use the game's proprietary FPS lock.
+This is automatically applied for 30 FPS and 60 FPS in games using NVN API.

 ---